elizaveta-sm/chat-app-demo/README.md

 <img alt="chat app logo" src="./Images/logo-9.png" height="175" />

-:iphone: *Chat App* :iphone: is a full-stack web application built for real-time communication between users in a shared chat room.
-It uses Google authentication for quick and easy login.
+:iphone:**Chat App**:iphone: is a full-stack web application built for **real-time communication** between users in a shared chat room.
+It **uses Google authentication** for quick and easy login.

 &nbsp;

 ### Key Features Include

-:zap: **Sign in with your Google account**.
+:zap: Sign in with your Google account.

-:zap: **Send and receive text messages**.
+:zap: Send and receive text messages.

-:zap: **Share images**.
+:zap: Share images.

 > See <a href="#usage">Usage</a> for detailed information.